 Launched on the occasion of the Paris Peace Forum on 11 November 2018, the new movement of global citizens and non-governmental organizations is coordinated by a group of experts, practitioners, civil society activists and business leaders from all regions of the world.

 Together First acknowleges that major risks cross national borders and require global solutions.
 The campaign plans to identify ways to address global risks that humanity faces more effectively and enable the whole world to join the conversation.
 Leading ideas will be prioritised in order to produce a ‘to-do’ list for the international community.
 To make them a reality, individuals, NGOs, states and businesses will be mobilized by the campaign.

-The campaign originates from a diverse group of participants in a working group of the New Shape Process hosted by the Global Challenges Foundation titled “Getting from here to there”.
+The campaign originates from a diverse group of participants in a working group of the New Shape Process hosted by the Global Challenges Foundation titled “Getting from here to there” that included representatives of Democracy Without Borders.
 It is coordinated by the United Nations Association of the United Kingdom (UNA-UK) with ongoing support from the foundation.

 In a recent report, Natalie Samarasinghe, Executive Director of UNA-UK and the working group’s coordinator, explained that “a confluence of crises – political, economic and social – is fuelling conflict and instability across the globe, exacerbated by long-term risks like climate change and weapons proliferation.
 Globalisation has increased our vulnerability to shocks and reduced the ability of governments to address traditionally domestic problems, like job creation and fiscal balances, which increasingly have a global dimension.”

 What is needed is cohesion, coordination and will

 She stressed that “it is not a lack of solutions that has impeded progress” towards strengthening and transforming the international system.
 What is needed instead is “cohesion, coordination and will” – which Together First is now determined to create.